ilabeu/BepHaxAddon/README.md

 ## What it is?

-BepHax is created to simplify 2b2t.org players' lives by combining the best utility modules from various addons into one accessible Meteor Client addon, optimized for compatibility and ease of use on the 2b2t anarchy server.
+BepHax is created to simplify 2b2t.org players' lives by combining the best utility modules from various addons into one accessible Meteor Client addon, optimized for compatibility and ease of use on the 2b2t anarchy server while discarding some functionalities that might not be wanted or useful for 2b2t.

 ## Installation